aws-amplify/amplify-android/README.md

 type can add an `else` branch to prevent new cases from causing compile warnings or errors.

+#### Semantic versioning and dependencies update

+We follow [semantic versioning for updating our dependencies](https://semver.org/#what-should-i-do-if-i-update-my-own-dependencies-without-changing-the-public-api).
+This includes updating the Kotlin language version.

 ## License

 This library is licensed under the [Apache 2.0 License](./LICENSE).